italobusi/actn-wdm-pluggable-modelling/draft-rokui-ccamp-actn-wdm-pluggable-modelling.md

 --- abstract

-This draft outlines the modeling of optical pluggables within a host packet device in the context of a packet over optical network.
-The model encompasses all pertinent properties of the pluggable for various packet over optical use cases and is partitioned into three primary areas: the optical media side, the electrical plug to host interconnect, and the physical equipment of the pluggable.
+This draft outlines the optical pluggable attributes within a host packet device, focusing on their role in a packet-over-optical network.
+It includes representations of coherent pluggable capabilities, configuration, states, and telemetry data.
+These attributes draws from existing IETF standards and incorporates input from other industry forums and standards, such as ITU-T, OpenConfig, OIF and ONF TAPI, to ensure uniform structuring and consistent naming conventions.

-Included in the model are representations of configuration, states, and telemetry data, as well as of profiles and coherent plug capabilities.
-Emphasizing the importance of considering both vendor-agnostic and vendor-specific attributes in modeling coherent pluggables.
+A gap analysis is included to compare optical pluggable attributes with current IETF drafts, identifying any modeling gaps.
+Based on the identified gaps, the draft proposes solutions to address missing attributes, such as augmenting or updating existing IETF YANG models.

-Drawing from existing IETF models and potentially complementing that with input from other standard or industrial forum models (ITU-T, OpenConfig , ONF TAPI etc.) , this model offers enhanced uniform structuring and naming.
+The lifecycle of an optical pluggable, from operator approval and viability assessment to deployment and monitoring, is also addressed.

-This draft introduces the concept of "Coherent Pluggable Repository", where it represents the capabilities of pluggable, maintained in a repository.
-This document also covers gap analysis of current IETF drafts and other SDOs on coherent Pluggable attributes and provides the complete lifecycle of a coherent pluggable from operators' approval through viability assessment to deployment.
+[Editor’s note: This may be covered in a separate document, currently under investigation.]

-This document also covers an analysis of the gap between current IETF drafts and the corresponding works in other standards bodies and industry.
-The lifecycle of a coherent pluggable from operators' approval, viability assessment to deployment and monitoring is also covered.
+Additionally, this draft introduces the concept of a "Coherent Pluggable Repository", which maintains a repository of pluggable capabilities.
+It also includes a gap analysis of coherent pluggable attributes in existing IETF drafts and other SDOs, providing a comprehensive view of the lifecycle of a coherent pluggable, from operator approval through to deployment.

 --- middle